Lloyds Pharmacy stores closed as staff go on strike

 Lloyds Pharmacy workers at a previous picket at the chain’s Nutgrove branch in Dublin.
 Photograph: Garrett White

-Nearly 40 Lloyds Pharmacy stores across Ireland have been impacted – with eight outlets closed – as about 270 members of staff go on strike.
+Nearly 40 Lloyds Pharmacy stores across Ireland were impacted on Saturday – with eight outlets closed – as about 270 members of staff went on strike.

-The union representing the striking workers says the company distorted a recent vote for improved pay and conditions.

 Mandate accused Lloyds management of distorting a recent vote run by the staff’s internal colleagues’ representative committee (CRC) in favour of improvements to existing pay and conditions.